ArianRai/Documentation/React/APIs.md

 ## `lazy`

-`lazy` lets you defer loading component’s code until it is rendered for the first time.
+`lazy` lets you defer the loading of a component’s code until it is rendered for the first time.

 ```js
 const SomeComponent = lazy(load)